iansrc0811/ur_house/Instruction.md

 GetResidencesService.new(city: 'taipei', size: 15).perform
 ```

-This service wrap `UrHouseCrawer` and is used in seed file, to save data and images of residences.
+This service wrap `UrHouseCrawler` and is used in seed file, to save data and images of residences.

-Duo to the development time limit, I hardcode the request URL in the codebase and the URL query string is encoded.(see `app/services/ur_house_crawer.rb`)
+Duo to the development time limit, I hardcode the request URL in the codebase and the URL query string is encoded.(see `app/services/ur_house_crawler.rb`)

 The requested URL is called after submitting the filter form.
 I got it from the chrome console directly.